Delano grape strike: Impact of the strike

 Following the strike, the actions of Cesar Chavez were highlighted and remembered.
 The 2014 film Cesar Chavez highlights his role in the labor movement.
-Less remembered are the many others who supported him during the strike.
-Particularly forgotten was the efforts of Filipino Americans in the strike.
+Less remembered are the many others who collaborated with him to organize strikes and fight for farmer rights.
+Particularly forgotten were the efforts of Filipino Americans in the strike.
 For example, in the 2014 film, the Filipinos role was largely absent, except for one speaking line and a few group shots.